NoahIsARider/ZhituCareer/README.md

 4. Review recommended courses and learning paths aligned with your career goals

 ![image](https://github.com/user-attachments/assets/4f7ea2c5-87d8-43b3-97c5-a55bd302448b)

+### Substitution

+The index_colorblind provides a simple neat UI simply for regular users.
+Try it!

 ## Core Concept: Integrating Agents with Playwright

 ZhiTuCareer+ employs a modular architecture where agents are integrated with Playwright for enhanced market analysis and job recommendations.